Comments to Ethical Skeptic (part 4) - sars2.net

 Uncle John Returns posted the images below and wrote: "Why should cancer registration rates among the unvaccinated approximately double in a year?
 Unless they were undercounted to begin with?" [https://x.com/UncleJo46902375/status/1972676088640757796]

-However the propensity score matching seems to have also skewed the age distribution of the Korean study, because the subjects had to be matched so that there was the same number of vaccinated and unvaccinated people from each age group.
-The age distribution of the subjects before the PSM was not shown anywhere, but Table S2 showed the distribution after the PSM, which is compared here to the age distribution of the overall Korean population: [https://x.com/UncleJo46902375/status/1972945872452517945]
+The authors of the Korean study did propensity score matching to match vaccinated people to unvaccinated people 4-to-1, which ended up skewing the age distribution of the cohorts included in the study, because more than 80% of elderly people were vaccinated, so many vaccinated elderly people had to be discarded.
+The age distribution of the subjects before the PSM was not shown anywhere, but Table S2 shows the distribution after the PSM, which is compared here to the age distribution of the overall Korean population: [https://x.com/UncleJo46902375/status/1972945872452517945]

 At first I didn't understand why Table S2 showed that the subjects were not matched by income level: [https://static-content.springer.com/esm/art%3A10.1186%2Fs40364-025-00831-w/MediaObjects/40364_2025_831_MOESM1_ESM.docx]